 Property Tax Bill Payment Methods

-Taxpayers of the City of Westmount have three payment options available to them.
-Payments are accepted:
+Taxpayers of the City of Westmount have four payment options available to them.

 Invoices issued by the City of Westmount can now be paid using telephone and Internet banking services offered by major banks across Canada.
 For more information on how you can pay through your bank, please consult the financial institution’s Web site, and read the information on matricule numbers below.